 Here are four factors you need to know if you are giving money or property to someone:

 - If you give someone a gift or gifts of money or property and the value is over the annual gift exclusion amount, you will generally owe gift taxes.

 - If you give a gift of property, taxes must be paid on the fair market value of the item (not the purchase price, nor the original value).

-- You do not have to pay tax on gifts totaling less than (or equal to) the annual exclusion amount ($14,000 per recipient in 2015 and 2016).
+- You do not have to pay tax on gifts totaling less than (or equal to) the annual exclusion amount ($14,000 per recipient in 2016).

 - You do not have to pay tax on gifts that qualify for other exclusions (see below).

 What Are the Gift Tax Exclusions

 There are a number of ways to reduce the amount of Gift Taxes you may owe:

 Gifts to Your Spouse: You do not have to pay taxes on any amount given to your spouse as a gift, unless they are not a U.S. citizen.*

 Education and Medical Expenses: You will not owe tax on any amount paid for someone else's tuition or medical bills.
 The payment must be made directly to the educational or medical institution and not to the person receiving the education or medical care.

 Charitable Donations: Charitable contributions made to qualifying charities are not only deductible on itemized tax returns, you may also deduct the value of your charitable donations from the amount of Gift Taxes you owe.

 Political Contributions: Political donations are considered gifts, not deductible charitable contributions, and you may exclude any amount given to political organizations.
 The organization must use the money for its own purposes and may not be acting as an intermediary to dispense the funds to a third party.